diwakars652/T-A-coding-practice-/README.md

 # T-A-coding-practice-

-## This is my coding practice repository.
-I updates it on daily basis.
+## This is my coding practice repository.I updates it on daily basis.